Omnichannel vs. Multi-Channel Attribution: Which Is Better?

 - Encourage Communication Across Teams—Although marketing and sales departments have historically operated separately, omnichannel attribution requires everybody to join forces and share information about which channels customers engage with and which channels lead most often to conversions.

 Treasure Data CDP is built to unify the customer journey across all channels and provide you with an omnichannel view of your customers.
 It helps analyze every interaction made between a customer and your brand along the customer journey to purchase, delivering a unified view of your customer so you can learn how to further personalize their omnichannel experience.
-To learn more about how to overcome attribution challenges and understand the true value of your campaign investments, read the free guide, The Data-Driven Marketer’s Guide to Multi-Touch Attribution.
+To learn more about how to overcome attribution challenges, to access omnichannel analytics and understand the true value of your campaign investments, read our post on Multi-Touch Attribution or download our MTA Guide.
+Learn how Treasure Data uses the Shapley Value Attribution Model.